 As a control chart has allowed me to improve constantly over the past ten years, I find it hard to select any particular tool from the arsenal of quality management.
 The first time I stumbled across control charts whilst preparing for my PMP certification, I did not truly believe in their value.
 Now, I can confidently say that I have never been able to run a successful project without using control charts.

-In this guide, I will give you fundamental starting concepts that can aid you in mastering control charts in project management, including lessons where you can leverage them in passing your PMP exams and even more significantly in executing projects successfully.
+In this guide, I will give you fundamental starting concepts that can aid you in mastering control charts in project management, including lessons where you can leverage them in passing your PMP exams and, even more significantly, in executing projects successfully.

 Control Charts have extensive uses in Project Management, especially in distinguishing between the normal fluctuations due to common causes and the uncommon variations that need immediate rectification, also known as Special Causes.
 Control charts were created by Bell Laboratories' physicist and engineer Walter Shewhart in the 1920s as part of statistical process control (SPC) systems.